 Exam Board AQA Specification History 8145 Introduction The course will be 100% external assessed which means there will be no controlled assessment/coursework and all exams will be linear, which means they are sat at the end of the course.
-A grading system of 1-9, will apply to History. the Early Modern period (1450-17 present day).
-There is also a requ tudied: the Medieval period (500-1500), 750) and the Modern period (1700 to the uirement to study 40% British history and f a locality and to look at the wider world.
-Who might enjoy this course? writing and analytical skills as we taken in combination with anoth very popular subject at post-16 le ect'.
-Those who take it will develop their Il as their debating skills.
-History is often er humanity or languages.
-History is a vel and is a highly relevant and useful for and how the past relates to the present.
+A grading system of 1-9, will apply to History.
+Three eras of History must be studied: the Medieval period (500-1500) the Early Modern period (1450-1750) and the Modern period (1700 to the present day).
+There is also a requirement to study 40% British history and for students to study the history of a locality and to look at the wider world.
+Who might enjoy this course?
+History is a very good 'utility subject'.
+Those who take it will develop their writing and analytical skills as well as their debating skills.
+History is often taken in combination with another humanity or languages.
+History is a very popular subject at post-16 level and is a highly relevant and useful for those with an interest in the past and how the past relates to the present.
 Assessment and examination details There are five compulsory elements to the course, leading to two terminal examinations.
 Paper 1 tests understanding of the 'Modern World'; and Paper 2 tests understanding of 'Shaping the Nation'.
 Each paper is worth 50% of the GCSE.
 The compulsory elements are: A thematic study - Medicine 1000-Present A 50 year period study - America - Opportunity &amp; Inequality 1920-1973 British depth study - Elizabethan England 1568-1603 European depth study - Conflict and Tension 1919-39 Study of historical environment.
-(To be confirmed for 2023 exams) What skills might l develop? research, organise material, con e developed.
-These include: the ability to struct logical arguments in prose, spot storical sources, assess the reliability of Progression routes and opportunities with History?
+(To be confirmed for 2023 exams) What skills might l develop?
+A number of essential skills will be developed.
+These include: the ability to research, organise material, construct logical arguments in prose, spot similarities and differences in historical sources, assess the reliability of evidence etc. Progression routes and opportunities with History?
 History is an excellent subject to go on to study at A Level.
 It sits very well with either Humanities or Science subject combinations and is highly valued by the Universities.
 Typical careers followed by historians include a range of professions such as law, business, teaching and journalism.
 Further information can be obtained from: Mr Barrett and Miss Mahoney